tomtom828/AnimalTastic-Fun-App/README.md

 ### Click on a blue animal button to pull in GIFs from GIPHY
 ![Animal Button](/screenshots/GIF.png)

-### Add a new animal button using the form and press sumbit
+### Add a new animal button using the form and press submit
 ![Animal Button](/screenshots/Submit.png)